lady looking anxious with paperwork all around her

 How can I make quitting less stressful?

-If you want to stop smoking, contact your local stop smoking service who will provide support to quit.
+If you want to stop smoking, contact your local stop smoking service which will provide support to quit.

-Stop smoking treatments like nicotine replacement therapy (NRT) or e-cigarettes can really help with cravings.
-You can talk about which stop smoking aids will work best for you.
+Stop smoking treatments like nicotine replacement therapy (NRT) or vapes can really help with cravings.
+A trained stop smoking advisor can talk about the different stop smoking aids and help you decide which will work best for you.
+They can work out how best to manage your cravings before they pass.

-If you take medicines or antidepressants, it’s important you talk to your GP or psychiatrist to help monitor the amount you need to take.
+If you take medicines or antidepressants, you must talk to your GP or psychiatrist to get advice on the amount you need to take.

 Hand drawing ways to quit